-The Knee Arthroplasty measure uses Medicare Part A and Part B claims data, which is maintained by CMS.
+The Screening/Surveillance Colonoscopy measure uses Medicare Part A and Part B claims data, which is maintained by CMS.
 Part A and B claims data are used to build episodes of care, calculate episode costs, and construct risk adjustors.
 Data from the Medicare Enrollment Database (EDB) are used to determine beneficiary-level exclusions and supplemental risk adjustors, specifically Medicare Parts A, B, and C enrollment; primary payer; disability status; end-stage renal disease (ESRD); beneficiary birth dates; and beneficiary death dates.
+Data from the Provider Enrollment, Chain and Ownership System (PECOS) database provide identifying information on all Medicare clinicians (TINs and TIN-NPIs), such as provider name, specialty, and place of business, which is used to determine clinician eligibility.
 The risk adjustment model also accounts for expected differences in payment for services provided to beneficiaries in long-term care, and that information comes from the Minimum Data Set (MDS).
 The MDS is used to create the Long Term Care Indicator variable in risk adjustment.